Custom camera implementation in Unity —— External frame data source

 External frame data source interface definition

-When creating an external frame data source, the relevant interfaces must be implemented.
-The following describes the definition and usage of these interfaces.
+When creating an external frame data source, relevant interfaces must be implemented.
+The definitions of these interfaces and how to use them are described below.

 Device definition